 What's the problem?
 Commercial print workers are exposed to chemicals in the printing processes, such as paints, printing inks, polychlorinated biphenyls (PCBs), and solvents.
 These products have been linked with liver toxicity, birth defects, adverse reproductive function, and endocrine disruption.
 Who is exposed?
 Commercial print workers, particularly women of childbearing age.
 In King County, 37% of printing staff are BIPOC (see Table 3-1).
 What have What have Technical assistance and incentives: What have other programs done?
-What Outreach and incentives to printing shops about safer products, such as non-chlorinated pigments and products that do not contain PCBs. other programs Outreach and incentives to printing shops about safer products, such as non-chlorinated pigments and products that
+What Technical assistance and incentives: Outreach and incentives to printing shops about safer products, such as non-chlorinated pigments and products that do not contain PCBs.
+What have other programs done?
+What more could Technical assistance and incentives: Outreach and incentives to printing shops about safer products, such as non-chlorinated pigments and products that do not contain PCBs.
+Research: